sockeqwe/mosby-conductor/README.md

 If you need ViewState support simply use `MvpViewStateConductorLifecycleListener` and `MvpViewStateConductorDelegateCallback`.

+## Lifecycle
+Presenter will be created right after `Controller.onCreateView()` but before `Controller.onAttach()`.
+So in `onAttach()` presenter is ready to be used.
+Presenter will be destroyed in `Controller.onDestroyView()` except screen orientation changes where the Presenter will not be destroyed and recreated but rather the view will only be detached (`presenter.detachView(true)`) and new view will be reattached.

 ## Example
 This repository contains a simple TO DO app, which is not implemented yet, because I'm waiting for some Conductor to implement some changes [#27](https://github.com/bluelinelabs/Conductor/issues/27).